dgsmith7/NFT-Contract/README.md

 ## Usage

-You may confidently download and use this contract (courseNFTContract.sol) in your own NFT projects.
-This is really designed to be used from a front end that will make the appropriate calls to depoy and interact, generate the digital art and upload it to IPFS, and pass in the proper IPFS URLs to the contract and to each token as minted.
+You may confidently download and use this contract (courseNFTContract.sol), which has been verified, in your own NFT projects.
+This is really designed to be used from a front end that will make the appropriate calls to compile, deploy and interact with the contract, generate the digital art and upload it to IPFS, and pass in the proper IPFS URLs to the contract and to each token as minted.

 _See my other repo for a full stack working project - coming soon.
 [Full stack project](https://github.com/dgsmith7?tab=repositories)_